YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 other than COSE_Key_Ref (see {{cose-key-refs}}).
 They are meant only for coordination between the _digester_ and the _signer_ in a split signing protocol.
-Representations of the keys used and the resulting signatures MUST use the corresponding conventional algorithm identifiers instead.
+Representations of the keys used and the resulting signatures MUST instead use the corresponding conventional algorithm identifiers for the verification algorithm.
-These are listed in the "Base algorithm" column in the tables defining split signing algorithm identifiers.
+These are listed in the "Verification algorithm" column in the tables defining split signing algorithm identifiers.

 ## ECDSA {#ecdsa-split}